MultiverseLearningProducts/swe/src/mod2/wk1/day4.md

 ### What is an object?

 We looked at arrays on day two.
-Arrays are great for storing independent values, but don't scale well when we want to describe the subject in more detail.
+Arrays are great for storing independent values, but don't scale well when we want to describe a subject in more detail.

 ```javascript
 // not ideal!
 ["name: Dan", "age: 35", "shoeSize: 9"];
 ```

 The example above would be very tricky to manage and wouldn't be an efficient approach.
 This is where objects come to the rescue.
 An object is a collection of information about, well, an object!

 ```javascript
 let person = {